-Don’t be surprised like me when I visited Kotor and noticed the currency in Montenegro was the Euro!
-I was hoping for some kind of the Balkan mystery money that makes me feel like I’m not really spending money, but alas it’s the euro!
+Don’t be surprised like me when I visited Kotor and noticed the currency in Montenegro was the Euro (even though they are not IN the Euro zone).

 💱 Must Have Travel Account to Exchange Currency: ➡️ Get Wise